gardenofegan/northdearbornpantry-hugo/site/content/events/_index.md

   - heading: FreeStore FoodBank Hunger Walk & 5K
     imageUrl: /img/61371004_2469188326459524_532408153216647168_n.jpg
     text: >-
-      On Memorial Day, please join us in the Freestore Foodbank's Hunger Walk and 5K Run benefiting the North Dearborn Pantry.
-The race takes place in downtown Cincinnati and is sure to be a fun race.
-And it will be even more fun if you race with us!
-Register with our team and all money goes to the North Dearborn Pantry.
+      The Freestore Foodbank's Hunger Walk and 5K Run held on Memorial Day in downtown Cincinnati and it is always a lot of fun!
+Register with our team and all money raised benefits the North Dearborn Pantry.
 ---
 There are several events throughout the year that raise money for the North Dearborn Pantry.
 This tab is a general timetable.
 Follow us on Facebook, Twitter, or Instagram for fast updates.